 Walking Places Together

-Grandad recorded walking around various local places including Balls Lane, the forest, the Quarries (see box note 1), Southwell Road, Summit and Wilson’s Fields (see box note 2).
+Grandad recorded walking around various local places including Balls Lane, the forest, the Quarries, Southwell Road, Summit and Wilson’s Fields.

 I presume this is referring to Job Wilson – for an explanation of his fields see the article “Walking to Larch Farm” in Chapter 3.

-They also rode their bikes together.
-For example, on 5th May 1915, grandad noted “at night I had a ride & Cyril’s chain broke on his bike & Willie had to pull me home from Sutton”.
+Grandad and his friends also rode their bikes together.
+For example, on 5 May 1915, grandad noted “at night I had a ride & Cyril’s chain broke on his bike & Willie had to pull me home from Sutton”.

 On at least one occasion, Albert and Grandad took his nephew Leonard with them – “I took Lalla a ride round Cauldwell Dam (see Chapter 52) with A Robinson”.
 In July 1914, he noted “Albert & I had a ride round Cauldwell Dam had to hurry home because of the rain.
 Him and W Clover cleaned my bike.
 We all went to Kings Palace”.